The House That Jack Built first published by VODzilla.co

 “I understand Hitler,” stated Lars von Trier in a press conference at Cannes promoting Melancholia in 2011.
 “I think I understand the man.
 He is not what we would call a good guy, but I understand much about him and I think I sympathise with him a little bit.”
 Desperately trying to climb around a PR pit of despair that he had dug for himself, and repeatedly insisting that he was only joking, the Danish writer/director eventually took the fatal plunge, declaring, “OK, I’m a Nazi,” and expressing his admiration for Albert Speer, the chief architect of the Third Reich.
 This bizarre outburst would earn him a ban from the international festival.
 Seven years later, The House That Jack Built represents von Trier’s first return from banishment to the French Riviera – but in case you imagine that he comes back a penitent, note that the principal character of his fourteenth feature (fifteenth, if you count the bipartite Nymphomaniac twice, and sixteenth if you include the TV series The Kingdom) also expresses admiration for Hitler, Speer and other fascists, and is himself both a devotee and practitioner of mass murder (which he regards as an art).

 What makes films that put serial killers at their centre so confronting and disconcerting is that we are wont, indeed we desire, to identify with a narrative’s protagonist, and so find ourselves positioned – willingly so, assuming we continue watching – to sympathise with the devil and to be entertained by the unconscionable.
 Von Trier understands this dynamic well, and so pushes us as viewers to some very uncomfortable places.
 Of course he appears to humanise affectless, remorseless murderer Jack (Matt Dillon) by granting him an aesthete’s love of music (and literature and architecture and fine wine) – a trick borrowed from Stanley Kubrick’s A Clockwork Orange (1971) and the different on-screen incarnations of Hannibal Lecter.
-Of course he makes the first victim of Jack that we meet (Uma Thurman) so pushy and annoying and rude, and so flirtatiously insistent, against all evidence up to this point, that Jack is a serial killer, that when he does finally kill her, we are left with the sense – the awful sense – that she was somehow asking for, and deserving of, what happens to her.
+Of course he makes the first victim of Jack that we meet (Uma Thurman) so pushy and annoying and rude, and so flirtatiously insistent, against all evidence up to this point, that Jack is a serial killer, that when he does finally kill her, we are left with the sense – the absurd, awful sense – that she was somehow asking for, and deserving of, what happens to her.
+Von Trier has got us thinking like a psychopath.
 Of course the callous brutality of Jack’s murders is offset by the dark comedy created by his personal strangeness, and by his OCD (so overwhelming at one point that it prevents him from leaving the scene of his crime).

 After Jack has crossed yet another line and broken another taboo – this one “the most sensitive subject of all”, according to his interlocutor/confessor/cicerone Verge (Bruno Ganz) – he ought to be entirely beyond the pale, but it is at this point that von Trier introduces a romantic subplot to draw viewers back from the brink and let them hope that perhaps, in the final judgment, Jack is redeemable after all.
 “I really had strong feelings for this one,” Jack says to Verge of his girlfriend ‘Simple’ (Riley Keough), “much stronger than a psychopath should be able to have.”
 How Jack characterises this relationship, however, turns out to be rather different from the reality: a deeply toxic ‘romance’ of bullying, gaslighting, controlling terror, in which Jack ultimately reduces the object of his attention (if not quite his affection) to the only two things that he likes about her.
 Having got us to “sympathise with him a little bit” with a hint of a love story, von Trier once more reveals Jack at his most shockingly repellent, while revealing that the environment in which he operates is similarly, perhaps even equally, uncaring and indifferent.